 - Queries are sent electronically.
 Many agents and editors want paper submissions.
-Sending an equery to an agent who wants paper is a waste of phosphors.
+This is rapidly changing, but right now, in 2006, sending an equery to an agent who wants paper is a waste of phosphors.

 - The services provide no concrete info on how their lists of agents and editors are compiled--so you have no way of knowing whether the people on the lists are reputable.
 In fact, the larger the list, the more likely it is that they are not reputable.
 Book Writer's Market claims to have a database of "over 900" US-based agents--pretty much a guarantee that lots of them are agents you wouldn't want to query.
 (The AAR, the professional agents' trade group to which most selling agents in the USA belong, has around 400 members.)

 - Many of the services don't bother to target the queries they send out, which means that most queries will go to agents who aren't appropriate.
 Even if the service claims to match queries with appropriate agents/editors, it's unlikely that they'll do as careful a job as you could.